 Having the left the window wide open while we enjoyed an Italian meal, we spent what seemed like hours trying to close the window, me pressing the switch, with my girlfriend attempting to push the window up with her hands.
 It worked – eventually – but we vowed never to open the windows again.
 If we needed air we’d simply use the sunroof, which was fine until the handle broke off in our hands.

-It’s fair to say the Audi 80 GLE was literally falling apart.
+It’s fair to say the Audi 80 GLE was, quite literally, falling apart.

 A few miles into our journey, my friend Daniel, who was travelling in the front, went to adjust the green front seat.
 He was then thrust backwards as the seat gave way, leaving him staring up at John, who was travelling in the back.
 Brummie John wailed as 12-stones of Daniel landed on his knees, much to the amusement of Sarah, who was travelling behind me.